 This is nothing when compared to our norm…

 The one thing you should never do when you live in the Syracuse, NY area is schedule anything of importance in either January or February, unless it has something to do with winter.
 It’s not that people won’t come if they can; it’s whether they have the ability to come.

 I scheduled three consecutive Wednesdays of seminars in January, all on leadership and management, but with a different focus for each session.
 I charged for them, though not a lot, and they were advertised fairly well as I had a great connection at the Syracuse newspaper who always helped me out.
 The day of the first one I also killed a long term contract for subcontracting work that I wasn’t enjoying.
 My hope was that the seminar series would help my mindset and help jump start another side of my business.

 What didn’t help me out was the weather.
-The first week it was 15 below zero (that’s Fahrenheit; -26C) and snowing pretty badly.
+The first week it was 15 below zero (that’s Fahrenheit; -26C) and snowing heavily.
 It had been snowing fairly heavy for 3 days already, and this would be the final night for this particular storm, though it wouldn’t be the final night of snow during a period where it showed 44 days in a row (you read that right).

 My friend Kelvin said he was surprised that not only could I get up in front of a group and give a full presentation, but I did it without notes, as I memorized my topics and the general gist of what I wanted to speak on, then just went at it.
 As a professional speaker, I pride myself on rehearsing so that I’ll come in on time; after all, money is time, right?

-See, all these products I’ve created, and I have two more that you can look at on my business products page, if you so choose to do.
+If you want to take a look at all the products I’ve created (which are more than what I have on this site) you can look at them on my business products page.
 I hope you will; enjoy!